KisangaDavid/DKBlog/src/data/blog-posts/roosterRiddle.md

 <br />

-### Lemma #3: If the nim-sum of a position is not 0, there exists a move that results in a position with a nim-sum of 0
+### Lemma #3: If the nim-sum of a position is not 0, there always exists a move that results in a position with a nim-sum of 0

 > This lemma is a little more involved.
 First, let's define the
 > shorthand *X<sub>y</sub>*.
 This is the value of the bit in